earthai-tech/watex/docs/view.rst

 Plot Correlating Features: :meth:`~watex.view.QuickPlot.corrmatrix`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :meth:`~watex.view.QuickPlot.corrmatrix`  method quickly plots the correlation between the numerical and categorical features by setting the parameter `cortype` to ``num`` or ``cat`` for numerical or categorical features.
-Here is an example using the `Bagoue dataset` with mixture type of features:
+Here is an example using the `Bagoue dataset` with a mixture type of features:

 .. code-block:: python